Claude Opus · GLM · Kimi LLM-Driven Engineering OpenFOAM 13

 The LLM as CFD Engineer: A New Paradigm for Computational Simulation

-The answer, demonstrated here, is yes.
-The conversation began with a request to "simulate airflow over a bear at 60 m/s in Anchorage."
-What followed was a complete autonomous engineering workflow: the LLM chose the appropriate solver and turbulence model, computed inlet turbulence values from first principles, generated every configuration file, debugged meshing errors in real time, monitored solver convergence by parsing log files, designed and ran a parametric shape optimiser, wrote automated ParaView rendering scripts, and generated animated GIFs of the results.
+The answer is yes.
+The prompt was simply: "simulate airflow over a bear at 60 m/s in Anchorage."
+The LLM chose the solver, computed turbulence values from first principles, wrote every config file, debugged mesh errors, monitored convergence, designed a shape optimizer, wrote ParaView scripts, and generated animated GIFs.

 "The user asked an engineering question in plain English.
-The LLM answered it with a working simulation, optimised geometry, and post-processed visualisations.
+The LLM answered it with a working simulation, optimized geometry, and post-processed visualizations.
 This is the new interface for computational engineering."

 What the LLM Did — Concretely

-• Domain sizing: Applied the standard rule of 3–5 body lengths upstream and 10+ lengths downstream; sized the lateral extent to avoid blockage effects above 5%.
+• Domain sizing: 3–5 body lengths upstream, 10+ downstream; lateral extent to avoid >5% blockage.

-• Mesh refinement strategy: Applied 5 levels of snappyHexMesh surface refinement (~30 mm near-body cells), distance-based volume refinement, and 3-layer boundary layers with ratio 1.3.
+• Mesh refinement: 5 levels of snappyHexMesh (~30 mm near-body), volume refinement, 3 boundary layers at ratio 1.3.

-• ParaView automation: Wrote pvbatch Python scripts using the ParaView 5.11 API, debugged deprecated method calls (Position2, SeedType='Plane'), and generated 27 publication-quality renders across 3 camera angles and 3 timesteps for both cases.
+• ParaView automation: pvbatch scripts via ParaView 5.11 API, debugged deprecated calls, generated 27 renders across 3 angles and 3 timesteps for both cases.

-The bear as geometry is a deliberate but secondary choice.
-To demonstrate this methodology openly — publishing all files, results, and scripts — the geometry must be free of intellectual property restrictions and ITAR (International Traffic in Arms Regulations) controls.
-A real aerospace or defence geometry cannot be shared: its mesh files, pressure contour images, and drag coefficients may all constitute controlled "technical data" requiring export licences.
-Industrial geometries carry NDA obligations.
-The bear, generated freely from Meshy AI, carries none of these constraints.
-It is also geometrically complex enough to produce genuinely interesting turbulent flow physics, with a clear optimisation target in the ventral belly region.
+The bear is a deliberate choice.
+To publish all files, results, and scripts openly, the geometry must be free of IP restrictions and ITAR controls.
+Real aerospace or defence geometries cannot be shared — mesh files, pressure images, and drag coefficients may be controlled "technical data" requiring export licences.
+Industrial geometries carry NDAs.
+The bear, from Meshy AI, carries none of these.
+It's also complex enough to produce interesting turbulent flow, with a clear optimization target in the ventral belly.

 The Geometry is a Vessel, Not the Subject

-Replace the bear with any complex bluff body — a vehicle underbody, an architectural facade, a wind-loaded structural element — and the LLM workflow is identical.
-The bear is chosen because it is the most open, constraint-free geometry available.
-The subject of this study is the workflow, not the animal.
+Replace the bear with any complex bluff body — a vehicle underbody, an architectural facade — and the LLM workflow is identical.
+The bear is the most open, constraint-free geometry available.
+The subject is the workflow, not the animal.

 The Aerodynamic Physics

-The bear presents as a classic bluff body: drag is dominated by pressure, not friction.
-The rounded torso and protruding belly cause wide, early boundary layer separation; the resulting suction wake can run hundreds of Pascals below ambient pressure for many body lengths downstream.
-The ventral belly — sitting close to the ground and forcing underbody flow to accelerate then abruptly separate — is aerodynamically the most important surface for drag reduction, which is why Claude targeted it for parametric optimisation.
+The bear is a classic bluff body: drag is dominated by pressure, not friction.
+The rounded torso and protruding belly cause wide, early boundary layer separation.
+The suction wake runs hundreds of Pascals below ambient for many body lengths downstream.
+The ventral belly — close to the ground, forcing underbody flow to accelerate then abruptly separate — is the most important surface for drag reduction.
+That's why Claude targeted it for optimization.

 02 Bear Geometry